 - SURG 542 – Directed Study in Global Surgical Care

 - SURG 560 – Global Surgical Care Field Practicum (6 credits)

 - Elective – 3 credits approved by Program Director

 The MGSC Canadian Low Resource Settings Stream is an interdisciplinary specialized stream.
 Students can choose to complete the MGSC with an intense focus on the unique issues affecting surgical care in rural and remote low-resource settings in Canada.

 In order to complete this stream, students must declare their interest to the Program Director upon entry into the program and must complete the following requirements:

-For more information on each course, visit our Curriculum page.
-Students with an interest in global surgical care but who do not wish to complete the MGSC can enroll in any of the certificate’s graduate courses independently of the Master program.
+Students with an interest in global surgical care but who do not wish to complete the MGSC can enroll in SURG 510 independently of the Master’s Degree.